Affine representations of fractional processes with applications in mathematical finance: Introduction

 \section{Introduction}

 Empirical evidence suggests that certain financial time series may not be captured well by low-dimensional Markovian models.
-In particular, this applies to short-term interest rates, which tend to have long-range dependence \parencite{backus1993emp}, and to volatilities of stock prices, which have rough sample paths and behave essentially as fractional Brownian motion with small Hurst index \cite{gatheral2014vola}.
+In particular, this applies to short-term interest rates, which tend to have long-range dependence \cite{backus1993emp}, and to volatilities of stock prices, which have rough sample paths and are well described by fractional Brownian motion with small Hurst index \cite{gatheral2014vola}.
 Dependent increments and rough sample paths are, however, characteristic features of fractional processes.

-The wide-spread adoption of fractional processes in financial modeling was impeded by several difficulties.
-Conceptually, one of the major challenges is the lack of the Markov property.
-In the absence of the Markov property, it is unclear what the states of the model are.
-This makes it difficult to talk about calibration in a sensible way and to compare the model across time.
-Moreover, PDE methods for option pricing cannot be used.

-In this paper we introduce a class of fractional processes which can be represented as linear functionals of an infinite-dimensional affine process.
-The key idea, which goes back to \textcite{carmona1998fractional}, is to express the fractional integral in the Mandelbrot-Van Ness representation of fractional Brownian motion by a Laplace transform: for each $H<1/2$, by the stochastic Fubini's theorem,
+In this paper we show that certain fractional processes, including fractional Brownian motion and some related processes (see \autoref{rem:fbm:generalizations}), admit representations as linear functionals of an infinite-dimensional affine process.
+The key idea, which goes back to Carmona, Coutin, Montseny, and Muravlev \cite{carmona1998fractional, carmona2000approximation, muravlev2011representation}, is to express the fractional integral in the Mandelbrot-Van Ness representation of fractional Brownian motion by a Laplace transform: for each $H<1/2$, by the stochastic Fubini theorem,

-The right-hand side is a superposition of infinitely many Ornstein-Uhlenbeck (OU) processes with varying speed of mean reversion.
-Extensions and numerical approximations of this representation can be found in \textcite{carmona2000approximation,muravlev2011representation}.
-We show that the collection of OU processes, indexed by the speed of mean reversion, is a Banach-space valued affine process.
-Linear functionals of this process are in general not semimartingales.
-Instead, they are fractional processes with positively or negatively correlated increments and are closely related to fractional Brownian motion.
-More precisely, fractional Brownian motion is obtained by randomizing the initial condition of the OU processes according to the stationary distribution.

-Our result is relevant in mathematical finance for the following reasons.
-First, it is within reach to solve some simple fractional models where the affine structure is preserved.
-We demonstrate this by means of several examples in this paper.
-In particular, we construct interest rate models where either the short rate or the bank account process is modeled by a fractional process.
-In contrast to \parencite{ohashi2009ftsm} and \parencite{biagini2013ftsm}, we build the model such that discounted zero-coupon bond prices are martingales.
-This implies absence of arbitrage by construction, while certain quantities of the model such as the short rate may very well be non-semimartingales.
-We also build a fractional version of the stochastic volatility model by \textcite{stein1991}.
+As noted in \cite{carmona1998fractional, carmona2000approximation, muravlev2011representation}, the right-hand side is a superposition of infinitely many Ornstein--Uhlenbeck (OU) processes with varying speed of mean reversion.